EMC China Lab

 - Products requiring epa certification

-Examples: Pesticide products (insecticides, rodenticides, herbicides, fungicides, repellents, antiMICrobial pesticides) and pesticide-related equipment (UV devices, sound emitters, bug traps, soil vibration devices, water or air treatment equipment).
+Examples: Pesticide products (insecticides, rodenticides, herbicides, fungicides, repellents, antimicrobial pesticides) and pesticide-related equipment (UV devices, sound emitters, bug traps, soil vibration devices, water or air treatment equipment).

 - Products requiring ENERGY STAR or energy labeling certification